vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 "It is not uncommon for some team members to say, "Onboarding new team members slows everyone down!".
 This is not true.
 Rotations speed up a team's productivity.
 This is because the peer's fresh perspective allows them to immediately notice the team's "broken windows."
 They'll point out flaws in the codebase that have been slowing the team down.
 They'll fix the CI build.
 They'll raise a red flag about the team's unrealistic release process.

 If you rotate onto a team that's been together for a while, expect to find problems.
 But, remember, your peers are humans, just like you.
 You can hurt their feelings if you're not careful.
 Be constructive.
-Don't just complain, bugs offer solutions.
-Finally, don't assume you understand why thin.
+Don't complain.
+Bugs offer solutions.
+Finally, don't assume you understand why the problems exist.
 Ask questions!

 Conversely, if you're part of that core team that's been together for a while, and a peer is just rotating onto the team, set the example for soliciting feedback.
 Tell them to point out what's broken.
 Be a role model for receiving feedback, and acting on it.